luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

         #.
 Computes disparity by matching in L->R direction
         #.
 Combines results from 1 and 2, running on Shave: each pixel d = disparity_LR(x,y) is compared with disparity_RL(x-d,y).
 If the difference is above a threshold, the pixel at (x,y) in the final disparity map is invalidated.

+        You can use :code:`debugDispLrCheckIt1` and :code:`debugDispLrCheckIt2` debug outputs for debugging/fine-tuning purposes.

       .. tab:: Extended Disparity

         The :code:`extended disparity` allows detecting closer distance objects for the given baseline.
 This increases the maximum disparity search from 96 to 191, meaning the range is now: **[0..190]**.